Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Stress-Driven Nonlocal Elasticity for Nonlocal Beams

 \section{Stress-Driven Nonlocal Elasticity for Nonlocal Beams}

 Eringen's nonlocal theory of elasticity assumes that the stress at a point depends not only on the elastic strain at that point but also on the elastic strains at all other points in the structural domain, weighted by an averaging kernel function.
 However, as mentioned earlier, this theory has shown ill-posedness \cite{romano2017constitutive} in structural mechanics problems, showing incompatibility between equilibrium and constitutive requirements.
-The stress-driven approach on the other hand, circumvents such issues by defining the elastic strain as a nonlocal function of stresses, ensuring well-posedness for a broader range of boundary value problems, especially in nanomechanics.
+The stress-driven approach on the other hand, circumvents such issues by defining the elastic strain as a nonlocal function of stresses, ensuring well-posedness for a broader range of boundary value problems, especially in nanomechanics, and it will be thus exploited in the following.

+A slender Bernoulli–Euler beam of length $L$ and mass per unit length $m$ is analyzed under bending, with $K_b$ denoting the local elastic bending stiffness, and $M$ the bending moment.
+The bending occurs in the Cartesian $(x, y)$-plane, where the $ x $-axis aligns with the beam's longitudinal axis.
+The field $ w:[0, L] \to \mathcal{R} $ describes the beam's transverse displacement.
+The linearized geometric curvature field \( \chi:[0, L] \mapsto \mathcal{R} \) kinematically compatible with the transverse displacement is

+where the total curvature field $\chi$ is given by the sum of elastic curvature field $\chi^\mathrm{el}$ and nonelastic curvature field $\chi^\mathrm{nel}$.
 In this study, a stress-driven nonlocal integral formulation is exploited to study the dynamics of a cantilever nanobeam.
-According to the stress-driven integral model of elasticity of slender beams, the elastic bending curvature field is the convolution of the local source field $\dfrac{M}{K_b}\,$ and a proper averaging kernel $\phi_{l_b}$ described by the characteristic length ${l_b}\,$:
+According to the stress-driven integral model of elasticity of slender beams, the elastic flexural curvature field $\chi^\mathrm{el}$ is the convolution of the local source field $\dfrac{M}{K_b}\,$ and a proper averaging kernel $\phi_{a}$ described by the characteristic length ${l_b}\,$:

-In this regard, a slender Bernoulli–Euler beam of length $L$ and mass per unit length $m$ is analyzed under bending, with $K_b$ denoting the local elastic bending stiffness, and $M$ the bending moment.
-The bending occurs in the Cartesian $(x, y)$-plane, where the $ x $-axis aligns with the beam's longitudinal axis.
-The deflection function $ w:[0, L] \to \mathcal{R} $ describes the beam's transverse displacement.
-The linearized geometric curvature field \( \chi:[0, L] \mapsto \mathcal{R} \) in terms of the transverse displacement field can be expressed as:

-where $\chi^\mathrm{el}$ and $\chi^\mathrm{nel}$ are the elastic and nonelastic parts of the linearized geometric curvature field.
-The characteristic length ${l_b}\,$ in \eqref{stress-driven} is defined with the help of a nonlocal parameter $a$ as $l_b:= a L$.
+The characteristic length ${l_b}\,$ in \eqref{stress-driven} is defined by $l_b:= a L$ where $a$ is a nonlocal parameter.It is worth noting that the beam characteristic length ${l_b}$ describes the extent of long-range interaction forces in a body and it is closely related to the interatomic distance \cite{Eringen19834703}.
+The averaging kernel is chosen as the bi-exponential function

-The averaging kernel is expressed as the bi-exponential function that fulfills symmetry, positivity and limit impulsivity as:
+that fulfills symmetry, positivity and limit impulsivity as: { for any continuous function \( f: \mathbb{R} \rightarrow \mathbb{R} \).
+Alternative kernels such as bi-Helmholtz averaging kernels (as adopted in \cite{Zhang2022Nonlocal,Zhang2025Truth}) can be also exploited.

 Thanks to the properties fulfilled by the special kernel in Eq.~\eqref{Helmholtzkernel}, the spatial convolution in Eq.~\eqref{stress-driven} can be efficiently inverted providing the following differential equation \cite{romano2017constitutive}: